 The evidence shows that the recent eurozone recession has not been an exception to the norm of other recessions generated by financial and real estate crises.
-In this box, in order to evaluate the perspectives of the eurozone economy, we disentangle the role of the banking sector lending behaviour from other explanatory factors in the recent performance of consumption and investment, using an improved version of the DSGE model with banking and credit originally developed by Gerali et al (2010) (Footnote) Gerali, A., S. Neri, L. Sessa and F. Signoretti (2010): "Credit and banking in a DSGE model of the euro area".
-Journal of Money.
-Credit and Banking, 42.
-In the version used in this note we substitute the standard HP filter by the forecast-augmented HP filter, correcting in this way the distortion produced by the former in the measurement of the situation of the economy in the most recent periods.
-We are currently working in some substantial extensions of the model as the inclusion of the fiscal policy dimension.
-For more details, see BBVA Research Economic Watch released in July, 19th. .
+In this box, in order to evaluate the perspectives of the eurozone economy, we disentangle the role of the banking sector lending behaviour from other explanatory factors in the recent performance of consumption and investment, using an improved version of the DSGE model with banking and credit originally developed by Gerali et al (2010).

 The economic crisis that took place in 2008 presents some contrasting features with respect to previous economic downturns.
 In particular, the fall in activity and employment has been sharper and the recovery pace much more moderate than in previous recessions.
-The financial crisis and the greater interdependence between financial and real economic variables have been at the centre of the recession, changing the transmission mechanism of macroeconomic policies as well as possibly introducing new rigidities in the economy.
+The financial crisis and the greater interdependence between financial and real economic variables have been at the centre of the recession, changing the transmission mechanism of macroeconomic policies as well as possibly introducing new rigidities in the economy1.